openhab/openhab-docs/configuration/blockly/rules-blockly-http.md

 ## Introduction

-This section explains the blocks that allow HTTP requests to be sent.
+This section explains the blocks that allow sending HTTP requests.

 ## HTTP Requests